Northern Mexico: Cuisine

 As well as the Spanish and the Indigenous people, northern Mexico has received Lebanese, Jewish, Portuguese, Chinese, Irish, German, Italian and Spanish immigrants.
 All this mixture of cultures has strongly influenced the cuisine from the north.
-Northern Mexican gastronomy is based on beef, goat and pig meat and flour tortillas, which are remnants of Jewish and Lebanese heritage.
+Northern Mexican gastronomy is based on beef, goat and pig meat and flour tortillas.
 Because of the German influence cheese and dairy products are also important in the cuisine of the region.

-Nachos, quesadillas and burritos are probably the three most famous dishes from the north.
+Nachos, quesadillas, and burritos are probably the three most famous dishes from the north.
 One of the most famous customs from northern Mexico is to reunite family and friends on weekends to prepare barbecue, named Carne Asada by the Mexicans.
 A variation of this tradition is to prepare discada, a mixture of grilled meats cooked on an agricultural plow disk harrow.

 Sports

-The 53,500-capacity Estadio BBVA Bancomer, home to football team Monterrey, is expected to host some matches of the 2026 FIFA World Cup, which will be held in North America.
+The 53,500-capacity Estadio BBVA Bancomer, home to football team Monterrey, hosted some matches of the 2026 FIFA World Cup, which was held in North America.

-Association football, or soccer, is one of the region's most popular sports, as it hosts five out of the eighteen teams that currently play in the Liga MX, the country's top division of the domestic football league system.
+Association football (Mexican Spanish: fútbol) is one of the region's most popular sports, as it hosts five out of the eighteen teams that currently play in the Liga MX, the country's top division of the domestic football league system.
 Major cities are home to these teams such as Monterrey and Tigres UANL, both based in Monterrey, Santos Laguna in Torreón, Tijuana in the border city of the same name and Juárez based on the homonymous border city of Juárez.
 Notably, Northern teams have dominated the Liga MX in the 2010s, winning a combined total of nine titles and reaching more than half of the decade's finals.
 Moreover, Northern teams that play in the Ascenso MX, the second professional level of the domestic football system, include Dorados de Sinaloa from Culiacán, Cimarrones de Sonora in Hermosillo, Tampico Madero and Correcaminos UAT, both based in the state of Tamaulipas.